-* There's also the scene in ''The Tholian Web'' were, after having rescued Kirk, both Spock and [=McCoy=] deny having reviewed Kirk's final taped orders to them.
+* There's the scene where, after having rescued Kirk, both Spock and [=McCoy=] deny having reviewed Kirk's final taped orders to them.

 ** Kirk's taped orders were a pretty Crowning Moment, too.
 He knows his friends so well he was able to predict their actions and mediate between them even from beyond the grave.
 Well, sort of.

-** Also, this line from Spock after [=McCoy=], who between Kirk's death and the effects of the space they're in, has gotten snippy with him:
+* Also, this line from Spock after [=McCoy=], who between Kirk's death and the effects of the space they're in, has gotten snippy with him and had to apologize:

 -->'''Spock''': I believe [Kirk] would have said, "Forget it, Bones."

-* In "Plato's Stephchildren", Uhura tells Kirk that anytime she felt afraid, she would calm herself by reminding herself that Kirk was in charge so things wouldn't go completely wrong. [[MoodWhiplash Then he kisses her.]]
+* Uhura tells Kirk that anytime she felt afraid, she would calm herself by reminding herself that Kirk was in charge so things wouldn't go completely wrong. [[MoodWhiplash Then he kisses her.]]

 -->'''Kirk''': They had a dream, a dream that became a reality and spread throughout the stars.
 A dream that made Mr. Spock and me [[HeterosexualLifePartners brothers]].